lyteword/chspurgeon-tod/volume-3/psalm-77.md

 **Verses 11-12.**

-1\.Consolation derived from the remembrance of the past.
+1\.
+Consolation derived from the remembrance of the past.

-2\.Consolation increased by meditation.
+2\.
+Consolation increased by meditation.

-3\.Consolation strengthened by communication: "and talk," etc. *G. R.*
+3\.
+Consolation strengthened by communication: "and talk," etc. *G. R.*

 **Verses 11-12.**

-1\.Consolation derived from the remembrance of the past.
+1\.
+Consolation derived from the remembrance of the past.

-2\.Consolation increased by meditation.
+2\.
+Consolation increased by meditation.

-3\.Consolation strengthened by communication: "and talk," etc. *G. R.*
+3\.
+Consolation strengthened by communication: "and talk," etc. *G. R.*

 **Verse 12.** Themes for thought and topics for conversation.
 Creation, Providence, Redemption, etc.